 One Stop Systems, Inc. (OSS) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from One Stop Systems, Inc. as it approaches its next earnings report date.
-The company is expected to report EPS of $0.07, up 75% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $17.1 million, up 22.76% from the year-ago period.
+Investors will be hoping for strength from One Stop Systems, Inc. as it approaches its next earnings release, which is expected to be March 24, 2022.
+On that day, One Stop Systems, Inc. is projected to report earnings of $0.07 per share, which would represent year-over-year growth of 75%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $17.1 million, up 22.76% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for One Stop Systems, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for One Stop Systems, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Click to get this free report